Thesis Meetings, Exams, and Responsibilities

 Preliminary Written Examination (“qualifying exam” or “quals”)

 This exam is typically scheduled in June for an August exam date.
 A very detailed description of the entire process (~a page) will be included when the exam committee is formed/scheduled and emailed to the student and committee.
 The student does not choose this committee.
 The exam has a written and oral component based on an assigned original research publication, typically not related to the student’s research.
-There are frequently small changes to the exam format so it is not permanently posted on the web.
-Also it is good to remind faculty about the rules of this exam each year.
+There are frequently small changes to the exam format, however, here is the general guideline.

 Thesis Committee Meetings and Exams

 Once a thesis committee is formed (after passing the preliminary written exam) the general procedures for the meeting are similar regardless of whether it is an exam meeting or not.
 At the very beginning the student steps out of the meeting for a short time, while the committee discusses the student’s progress and other matters.
 Then the faculty advisor leaves the room and the student returns.
 During this time without the advisor present, the student may be asked some general or specific questions.
 With the advisor absent, the student should feel welcome to convey any issues or concerns the student has whether personal, scientific or otherwise to the thesis committee.
 The thesis committee should also be a resource the student utilizes for help, support, and professional guidance.
 The advisor then returns and the meeting continues.
 (Since faculty may belong to multiple PhD programs with different meeting formats, do not be surprised if faculty ask you the purpose or format for the particular meeting.).
 Students may, at their own choosing bring food, but it is not expected nor will its absence impact the result of the meeting